-One of the Complaint Panel members will be independent of the management and running of the Academy Trust.
-This means that the independent Complaint Panel member will not be a Trustee or an employee of the Trust.
+One of the Complaint Panel members will be independent of the management and running of the school/Trust.
+This means that the independent Complaint Panel member will neither be a Trustee or an employee of the Trust.

 A complainant may bring someone along to the panel meeting to provide support.
 This can be a relative or friend.
-Generally, we do not encourage either party to bring legal representatives to the committee meeting.
+Generally, we do not encourage either party to bring legal representatives to the meeting.
 However, there may be occasions when legal representation is appropriate.

-For instance, if a trust employee is called as a witness in a complaint meeting, they may wish to be supported by union and/or legal representation.
+For instance, if an employee of the Trust is called as a witness in a complaint meeting, they may wish to be supported by union and/or legal representation.